 SNL: Who is hosting Saturday’s show and what time is it on?

-Timothee Chalamet will return to SNL as the next host on 11 November
+Jason Momoa will return to SNL as the next host on 18 November

-Saturday Night Live has returned to our screens for its 49th season after a long hiatus due to the writers’ strike.
+Saturday Night Live returns this week with Game of Thrones actor Jason Momoa hosting the fifth episode on 18 November in the return season of the show after a long hiatus due to the writer’s strike.

-Actor Timothée Chalamet will be hosting Saturday’s show, quipping in a promotional video for the episode that he can finally talk about his new film Wonka now that the actor’s strike has ended.

-It was announced that the actor’s union SAG-AFTRA strike ended on Thursday, 118 days of strike action after they reached a tentative agreement with Hollywood film and television studios.
+Musical guest Tate McRae, a rising Canadian pop singer-songwriter, will join Mr Momoa.

+The show has been under fire after last week’s “distasteful” sketch, where actor Timothee Chalamet made a Hamas joke amid the ongoing Israel-Palestine conflict.

 The sketch show, which has been running for almost five decades, returned on 14 October with past cast member Pete Davidson hosting the show, with music from rapper Ice Spice.

+After finishing in April this year, the show has returned to our screens for its 49th season after pausing production for the Writer’s Guild of America strike, which ended on 27 September after reaching a tentative deal for job security with the Alliance of Motion Picture and Television Producers.

-Singer Bad Bunny, who also provided a musical performance, and comedian Nate Bargatze hosted the following two episodes.
+Alongside Mr Chalamet, singer Bad Bunny, who also provided a musical performance, and comedian Nate Bargatze also hosted previous episodes this season.

-Foo Fighters also performed in the last episode, their first TV appearance since the death of their drummer Taylor Hawkins in 2022.

-Music on Saturday will be bought by indie supergroup Boygenius.
-Cast member Bowen Yang made a joke in the promo video about the band and the host all being under 30 and tried to relate to the group by overzealously proclaiming that “the host is a quirked up white boy with rizz, while the musical guests are three rocker baddies rocking it down rocker style!”

 The cast is the same as the last season, with the exception of one new actor, rising star Chloe Troast.